CambridgeEngineering/PartIB-Computing-Device-Programming/keep-going.rst

 Functions
 ---------

-Try the following code.
+Create a new project based on the same template (Blink), but with a different name.
+If you start with a blank project, you will miss the mbed.h library that contains many important elements.

+Replace the demo code with the code below.
 What does the **select_led** function do?
 If you are intrigued by the expression "t%3", look for its definition; it is the remainder after division of t by 3, also called `modulo <https://en.wikipedia.org/wiki/Modulo_operation>`_.

 .. code-block:: c